brootware/csr-generation-script/README.md

 # csr-generation-script

-Bash &amp; PowerShell scripts to automate generation of certificate signing request on servers.
+Bash &amp; PowerShell scripts to automate the generation of certificate signing request on servers.

 ## Example usage